 15. Familiarize yourself with Prometric check-in policies.

-Have your approved photo ID ready, and handle any name changes well ahead of time.
+Have your approved photo ID ready, and handle any name changes well beforehand.

 16. Know the location of your testing center.